saeifbro/Shopping-Card-Project/README.md

 Features:
 1. Add items to the Card
 2. Remove  items from the card
-3 .Total costs of the items
+3 .
+Total costs of the items

 Example Input/Output: